 Rwanda Reopens for Tourism

-- Rwanda has announced the reopening of tourism activities as well as the resumption of international travel for visitors arriving by charter flight, effective 17 June 2020.
+- Rwanda has announced the reopening of tourism activities as well as the resumption of international travel for visitors arriving by charter flight, effective 17 June 2020 and for visitors arriving by scheduled commercial flights as of 1 August 2020.
 The well-being of all travellers is Rwanda’s top priority and the country has put in place robust health and safety guidelines to ensure this.

 - Currently, international visitors arriving by charter flight can visit Rwanda.
 There are no restrictions based on nationality or point of departure.
-Visitors can enter Rwanda on the condition of fulfilling the health and safety requirements outlined in these guidelines.
+These visitors can enter Rwanda on the condition of fulfilling the health and safety requirements outlined in these guidelines.

 - Together with the private sector, Visit Rwanda is offering attractive all-inclusive tourism packages for Rwandans and foreign residents.
 Visa on arrival remains available for all visitors to the country.

 - All tourism activities, including primate trekking within Rwanda’s national parks, have now resumed in line with enhanced COVID-19 prevention measures.

 - Cancelations/postponement policies have been updated to accommodate travellers impacted during this time and can be accessed here.

 - Frequently asked questions with more details on visiting Rwanda can be accessed here.